britishkenyan/LITA-CLASS-DOCUMENTATION/README.md

 # LITA-CLASS-DOCUMENTATION
 ## LITA_DB
-Learning repo for Ladies in technology project
+Learning repo for Ladies in Technology project
+Project: Sales analysis for E-commerce